deprimus/Tale/SETUP.md

 - DIALOG_AVATAR_ANIMATOR_TRIGGER_OUT
 - DIALOG_AVATAR_ANIMATOR_TRIGGER_NEUTRAL

 It's recommended to name the animations `DialogAvatarIn` and `DialogAvatarOut`.
+These are also the default names of the states.

+Note that you can have both canvas and avatar animations, only canvas animations, only avatar animations, or no animations at all.
+It's entirely up to you.

 ##### Animation order